considonet/g-build/README.md

 ##### `lint`
 Specifies whether the code should be linted.
 This supports the following settings:
+- `js` - if set to `true` `tslint` will run to check compiled `.ts` and `.js` files.
+These also include all the variants such as `.vue` or `.jsx` files. `tslint.json` config file has to be placed in the same directory as `package.json`.
+Default: `true` (it was not possible to disable it before version 2.4).
-- `scss` - if set to `true` runs `stylelint` to check your SCSS files.
+- `scss` - if set to `true` `stylelint` will run to check your SCSS files.
 The rules for `stylelint` should be defined in `.stylelintrc` file (all formats are supported) in the same directory as `package.json` file, according to the [documentation](https://stylelint.io/user-guide/configuration/).
 If the linting fails, the code still remains compiled.
 For compatibility reasons the default for version 2.x is `false`.
 It will be `true` by default starting from G-Build 3.0.

 ##### `logVerbosity`
 Specifies the logging verbosity in the range of numbers 0 and 5 where 1 specifies minimal (but usually sufficient) logging and 5 very detailed messages.
 Setting to 0 disables the console messages completely.
 Default is `1`.